Kutno

-During the invasion of Poland in 1939, Polish armies under General Tadeusz Kutrzeba conducted an offensive in and around Kutno, a battle that was later named the Battle of the Bzura.
+Founded in the medieval period, Kutno was a local center of crafts and trade, owing its growth to its location on the Royal Route connecting Warsaw with Poznań and Dresden in the 18th century, and the railway from Warsaw to Toruń and Bydgoszcz since the 19th century.
+During the invasion of Poland in 1939, Polish armies under General Tadeusz Kutrzeba conducted an offensive in and around Kutno, that was later named the Battle of the Bzura.

 Based on its central location and the intersection of multiple rail lines, Kutno is an important railroad junction in Poland.
 Two main lines cross there (Łódź – Toruń and Warsaw – Poznań – Berlin).
 Another connection also starts in Kutno, which connects the town to Płock.
+Kutno is the location of the European Little League Baseball Center and hosts the annual Kutno Rose Festival.

 Geographical position

 Kutno is located in the northern part of the Łódź Voivodeship and is 20 km to the northwest of the geographical center of Poland.

 According to the data from 1 January 2009, the area of the town amounts to 33.59 km2.

 According to the physical–geographic division of Poland, the town is placed on the western edge of Kutno plain, which is the part of Middle–Masovia macro region.
 At the south of Kutno plain, Kutno straddles the boundary of the Łowicko – Błońska plain, which belongs to the same region and the Kłodawa Upland plain, which spreads in the west and is counted in the southern Greater Poland.
 To the north of the Przedecz – Gostynin line Kujawskie lakeland begins, which is included in the Greater Poland lakeland.

 Kutno is located on the edge of four historical lands.
 Greater Poland, Kuyavia, Masovia, and Łęczyca.
 It is located in what is virtually the center of Poland, at a point where geographical and historical borders, as well as in the crossing of communication lines, are of major importance to the development of the city.